-Our Helpline is open from 8:00 am to 8:00 pm on Mondays, Wednesdays, and Fridays.
-We do our best to answer calls live, but you may need to leave a message on our confidential voicemail system.
+Our Helpline is open from 8:00 am to 8:00 pm on Mondays and Wednesdays.
+You may need to leave a message on our confidential voicemail system.
 In that case, we will call you back as soon as we can; usually within 2 business days.
-If you are unable to call us during intake hours, please e-mail us at firstname.lastname@example.org and we'll make arrangements to connect with you.
+If you are unable to call us during our intake hours, please e-mail us at firstname.lastname@example.org and we'll make arrangements to connect with you.

-PHLP provides free legal services to primarily low-income individuals and families, persons with disabilities, and seniors.
+We primarily serve low-income individuals and families, persons with disabilities, and seniors.
 You must live in Pennsylvania to get help from us.

 We do not have an income limit to qualify for our services, and our services are free regardless of your income.
 However, we need to ask about your income in order to assign our time to one of the several funding sources that enable us to provide free legal assistance.
 In many cases, we also need your income information so we can determine your eligibility for public benefits like Medicaid.

 As a statewide organization, PHLP maintains offices in Philadelphia, Harrisburg, and Pittsburgh.
 We provide free legal services to individuals from all 67 counties in Pennsylvania.
 For this reason, a majority of our work is telephone-based; you will speak with an attorney or paralegal mostly over the phone rather than meeting in person.